Stand-Up Comedy Training FAQs

 Almost!

-All active students receive:
+All active students receive the following:

-1. ONLINE Open Mic w/ teacher feedback - Bring 2 minutes of raw/refined material, work on your crowd work, and an SFCC teacher will provide feedback along with other comedians.
-This is a great way to test new material in preparation for class, practice techniques you’re learning in class, and overcome performance anxiety.
+1. Open Mic w/ teacher feedback - Bring 2 minutes of raw/refined material, work on your crowd work, and an SFCC teacher will provide feedback along with other comedians.
+This is a great way to test new material in preparation for class, practice techniques you're learning in class, and overcome performance anxiety.

-4. Editorial Support - Most of us need help to edit our material, less is more!
+4. Editorial Support - Most of us need help to edit our material; less is more!
 If you only have five minutes to make an audience laugh, editorial support is your new best friend!
-Post your set, and a teacher/comedian will make edit suggestions, so you can fit in more punchlines, hold your audience’s attention, and ultimately get more laughs!
-All teacher/student feedback is suggestive - take it or leave it, it’s up to you!
+Post your set, and a teacher/comedian will make edit suggestions, so you can fit in more punchlines, hold your audience's attention, and ultimately get more laughs!
+All teacher/student feedback is suggestive - take it or leave it; it's up to you!

 7. Comedy Workbook